-Cult-favorite charcuterie business Babe & Butcher is opening its first physical store this spring.
-You’ll be able to build your own cheese board.
+Cult-favorite charcuterie business Babe & Butcher is opening its first physical store this Saturday, June 12.

 Why it matters: Camp North End has seen immense growth in the past year, opening 13 food and beverage tenants in the midst of a pandemic.
 Babe & Butcher’s arrival is just a continuation of the development’s rise as Charlotte’s creative core.

-This new space, which will open in late April or early May next to Leah & Louise, will have a consumer facing element in addition to having the space to fulfill catering orders.
+What to expect: This new space will have a consumer facing element in addition to having the space to fulfill catering orders.

 - Customers can walk in and choose what cheese and charcuterie they want on their board and watch as employees make it in real time as part of an “interactive experience,” Anvik says.

 - Inside the display case, you can choose from local and imported cheeses — from truffle to pimento to homemade balsamic blueberry goat cheese (yum).

 - There will be a viewing window into the catering kitchen.

 - The shop will offer same-day delivery of wine, beer, champagne, and their charcuterie boards and boxes.